KyleBryenton/KyleBryenton.github.io/index.md

 ---

-# # Hi there, I'm Kyle Bryenton!
+## Hi there, I'm Kyle Bryenton!

 * MSc Physics from Guelph-Waterloo Physics Institute
 * Chemical Physics PhD Candidate at Dalhousie University
 * Member of the Johnson research group

-I'm a mathematical, computational, and chemical physicist with a wide array of experience.
+<style> I'm a mathematical, computational, and chemical physicist with a wide array of experience.
 My current research area is in the development of dispersion corrections within density-functional theory, with applications to surfaces, interfaces, crystal structures, and molecular dynamics.
-After testing our new formulations on known challenging cases, they will be implemented in open-source electronic-structure codes such as Quantum ESPRESSO and FHI-aims.
+After testing our new formulations on known challenging cases, they will be implemented in open-source electronic-structure codes such as Quantum ESPRESSO and FHI-aims. {text-align: justify,text-justify: inter-word}</style>

 {% include feature_row_local id="intro" type="center" %}